ftc14382/detroit_201904/README.md

 [Match Results detail for Ochoa](https://ftcscores.com/event/l0tzuPzH)

 There are no log files because when we stopped using Vuforia, the software started spamming the log system with messages.
-The log files are limited in size, so all
+The log files are limited in size, so all the good data was pushed out by the spam.

 ## Our Matches: